dotnet/csharplang/proposals/csharp-9.0/function-pointers.md

 The following case is added to bullet 3:

-> * `U` is a function pointer type `delegate*<U2..Uk, U1>` and there is a unique type `delegate*<V2..Vk, V1>` and `V` a class, struct, interface, delegate type, or function pointer type which is identical to, inherits from (directly or indirectly), implements (directly or indirectly), or has an implicit pointer conversion to `delegate*<U2..Uk, U1>`.
+> * `U` is a function pointer type `delegate*<U2..Uk, U1>` and there is a unique type `delegate*<V2..Vk, V1>` and `V` a class, struct, interface, delegate type, or function pointer type which is identical to, inherits from (directly or indirectly), implements (directly or indirectly), or has an implicit function pointer conversion to `delegate*<U2..Uk, U1>`.

 Then added to the inference from `Ui` to `Vi`: